UOS-COM-6018/introduction-to-conda-for-data-scientists/_extras/guide.md

 # Alternative syntax for installing packages from specific channels
-There exists an alternative syntax for installing conda packages from specific channels that more explicitly links the channel being used to install a particular package.
+There exists an alternative syntax for installing conda packages from specific channels that more explicitly links the channel used to install a particular package from.
 ~~~
 $ conda install conda-forge::tensorflow --name computer-vision-project
 ~~~